grafana/thema/docs/go-usage.md

         t.Fatal("expected input data to validate against schema 0.0") }
     // Figure out which version of the schema from the Lineage validated by getting the schema of the
-    // instance, then asking the schema for its syntactic version. fmt.Println(inst.Schema().Version()) // 0.0
+    // instance, then asking the schema for its version. fmt.Println(inst.Schema().Version()) // 0.0
 }
 ```